Ian Lloyd (musician): The Ian Lloyd Band and Social Hero

-In addition to projects of his own, Ian Lloyd has been a member of New York rock act Social Hero since 1998, performing alongside his son, frontman David Lloyd.
+In addition to projects of his own, Ian has worked with The Ian Lloyd Band with Dan Natelli on guitar (1995–2010) recording two CDs, Planet X and O-de-Poe.
+Ian Lloyd has been a member of New York rock act Social Hero since 1998, performing alongside his son, frontman David Lloyd.
 He contributed vocals to Social Hero's first album, The Famous, released in 2009.